-Health and safety standards have improved steadily on site in recent months, with a focus on good housekeeping, which has had a positive impact on site cleanliness.
-However, there have been poor safety practices surrounding the electrical installation.
+Health and safety standards have been maintained in recent months.
+There were two near misses involving dropped objects in July, one of which was considered particularly serious, and three issues involving vehicle collision.
 There is still room for improvement, and the owner's engineer will continue to monitor standards.